hakuno/solutions-floating-ip-patterns-terraform/4-routes-ecmp/README.md

 Provision the following resources in Google Cloud by using a Terraform template:
 * One VPC network and subnetwork that connects all resources
 * Two Compute Engine instances running nginx in autohealing instance groups size 1
-* A Compute Engine instance used as an internal
+* A Compute Engine instance used as an internal client
 * A set of firewall rules to allow the client VM to reach the nginx instances using HTTP and to allow connecting by using [SSH through IAP](https://cloud.google.com/iap/docs/using-tcp-forwarding#tunneling_ssh_connections)
 * Two static routes with equal priority using the floating IP address as destination and one of the nginx instances as next hop